-the object interior as well as its boundary.
+A similar experiment was performed in [23].
+There the main focus was on modelling the boundary of the cars whereas here we concentrate on its region.
+Both approaches can incorporate both cues from the object interior as well as its boundary.
 In Sect.
-4.3 it was discussed how [21] is closely related to the graph-cut relaxation of our functional.
-The most significant difference is how in our approach the geometric variability is explicitly modelled by a linear space of modes whereas in [21] it is implicitly encoded in a hierarchical cluster.
+4.3 it was discussed how [23] is closely related to the graph-cut relaxation of our functional.
+The most significant difference is how in our approach the geometric variability is explicitly modelled by a linear space of modes whereas in [23] it is implicitly encoded in a hierarchical clustering.